 11) Unexplained does not mean dead people, UFO’s or monsters it just means unexplained.

-12) You may not find proof that ghosts or monsters exist but HAVE A BLAST TRYING.
+12) You may not find proof that ghosts or monsters exist but HAVE FUN TRYING.

 So grab yourself a flashlight and get out there.
 And more importantly if you do come across something then you will know how to interpret it.
 A huge percentage of sightings and photographs and video have been captured by random members of the public being at the right place at the right time.
 You may just get lucky.

 Broadly speaking there are three types of people involved in the paranormal

 Person A calls themselves an investigator walks into a house with a ghost box saying it talks to the dead, and K2 meter that they claim detects ghosts when the lights flash.
 Then the “psychic” tell the occupants to watch out for demons.
 Then they set up video cameras, shut all the lights out and decrease their range and clarity so they can better capture a spirit on video.
 They capture a orb which they claim has a face on it and tell the client its one of their deceased relatives.

 Person B calls themselves a thrill-seeker walks into the house with a flashlight and one video camera, doesn’t turn out the lights, and tells them that ghosts don’t actually come out just at night (if they exist) Doesn’t produce any unproven equipment and doesn’t tell them any scare stories about demons.
 Tells them not to expect his visit to be anything like they may have seen on reality TV thereby displaying many of the myths that the general public have become to believe and admits that part of the reason that he likes visiting haunted locations is because it’s exciting.

 Person C is someone that used to be a paranormal investigator but no longer investigates because he is not willing to participate in a community which is now largely based on the misinformation it has been fed by reality T.V.